 Click Depth - Why and How it matters for a Website’s pagination and SEO

-In this article, we will understand the concept of Click Depth in SEO and how it influences internal linking, pagination, and crawl budget of your website.
+In this article, we’ll go deeper into the concept of Click Depth in SEO and explain how it influences internal linking, pagination, crawl budget, PageRank, and the broader user experience.

-In Google eyes, a website homepage is considered as a cornerstone material whereas every other page is considered as an essential material for SEO.
-Therefore, it should be your goal to make it easy for the users to navigate to the important content of your website from the homepage.
+Google’s home page is seen as the central hub—the "cornerstone content"—on your site.
+Pages further away from this hub are generally considered less important.
+As SEOs, it should be your goal to make it easy for the users to navigate to the important content of your website from the homepage.

 To make you understand how exactly does the click depth of a home page affect search rankings, let’s take an example of a 300-page website.